DETAILED ACTION

 STEP 2A, PRONG TWO

 Next, the claim as a whole is analyzed to determine whether the claim recites additional elements that integrate the judicial exception into a practical application.
 The claim fails to recite an additional element or a combination of additional elements to apply, rely on, or use the judicial exception in a manner that imposes a meaningful limitation on the judicial exception.
-Claim 1 recites providing a power output prediction from the plurality of power estimates for the user with respect to a future activity of a second activity type different from the first activity type, which is merely adding insignificant extra-solution activity to the judicial exception (MPEP 2106.05(g)).
-The providing of the power output prediction does not provide an improvement to the technological field, the method does not effect a particular treatment or effect a particular change based on the provided power output prediction, nor does the method use a particular machine to perform the Abstract Idea.
+Claim 1 recites generating, using the machine learning model and prior to the user engaging in a future activity of a second activity type different from the first activity type, the power output prediction comprising one or more training power zones corresponding to different levels of activity intensity and usable to configured the future activity, which is merely adding insignificant extra-solution activity to the judicial exception (MPEP 2106.05(g)).
+The generating of the power output prediction does not provide an improvement to the technological field, the method does not effect a particular treatment or effect a particular change based on the generated power output prediction, nor does the method use a particular machine to perform the Abstract Idea.

 STEP 2B